Best and Cheapest Renters Insurance as Rated by Customers in 2022

 How are renters insurance rates calculated?

 Some of these factors that determine renters insurance annual premiums are obvious.
-It makes sense that someone with a $25,000 personal property limit and a $1,000 deductible will pay less for their renters insurance than someone living in the same area with a $50,000 personal property limit and a $500 deductible.
+It makes sense that someone with a $25,000 personal property limit and a $1,000 renters insurance deductible will pay less for their insurance than someone living in the same area with a $50,000 personal property limit and a $500 deductible.

 Here's a list of some of the things that renters insurance companies consider when pricing your policy: